teddy-f-47/Mobile-And-Multimedia-Systems-LabFinal/README.md

 This repository contains the work for Final Project for Laboratorium of Mobile and Multimedia Systems.
 The application is developed with ***Flutter***.

+This application is developed by following the "City guide v1" requirements, as it has been submitted before the deadline for v1 on 29-May-2022 23:59:59.

 ## The built Android app

 The APK file built for Android is available at: